shoutem/shoutem.github.io/_posts/1-5-4-WritingSettingsPage.md

 </html>
 ```

-When the user clicks `Save`, we want to save the settings entered in the `<input` field.
-Once settings page is loaded, we want to access this shortcut settings.
-These 2 actions we'll do in the 2 functions (`handleSubmit` and `initForm`) in `index.js`.
-We'll use `builder-sdk` which simplifies the communication with Shoutem API, such as updating and getting shortcut settings.
+When the user clicks `Save`, we want to save the settings entered in the `<input>` field.
+Once settings page is loaded, access the shortcut settings.
+This is present in the 2 functions (`handleSubmit` and `initForm`) in `index.js`.
+For simplified communication with Shoutem API, such as updating and getting shortcut settings, we'll use `builder-sdk`.
+It puts `shoutem` object to the global environment.

 ```JS{3-21}
 #file: server/pages/HelloWorldPage/index.js